bemasc/risav/draft-xu-ipsecme-risav.md

 --- back
 # Appendix: Summary of Attacks Launched By Spoofing Address {#appendixA}

-The malicious attacks that launched by spoofing address can be classified into two parts: direct attack and reflection attack.
-Regardless of the scenario, the packets sent out by attacker would use the spoofed IP address as its source address.
+The malicious attacks that can be launched by spoofing addresses can be classified into two types: direct attacks and reflection attacks.
+Regardless of the scenario, the packets sent out by attacker would use a spoofed IP address as its source address.

 ## Direct Attack

-The packet with the spoofing address will go to the victim directly.
+The packet with a spoofed address will go to the victim directly.
 These attacks include DoS, DDoS, flooding-based attacks, etc. In this case, it is hard to say whether this action is launched by the user's misconfiguration or a malicious attacker's intent even if SAV is deployed.
 But SAV could help to locate where the abnormal traffic originates and to stop it as soon as possible.

 ## Reflection Attack